20 Ways to Get Your Kids to Speak Chinese

 If your child can “feel” what you are saying, the tactile stimuli might help them remember words better than if you were to talk about it without a physical reference.

-For instance, while talking to your child about a toy car (玩具车/玩具車/wánjù chē), pick it up while describing the appearance.
+For instance, while talking to your child about a toy car (玩具车/玩具車/wánjù chē), pick it up while describing its appearance.

 5. Talk about your child’s interests in Chinese